 - Genetics Home Reference (GHR) contains information on Hemophagocytic lymphohistiocytosis.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The Histiocytosis Association of America has an information page on hemophagocytic syndromes.
 Click on Histiocytosis Association to view the information page.

 - Medscape Reference provides information on this topic.
 Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.

 - The Online Mendelian Inheritance in Man (OMIM) database contains genetics resources that discuss Hemophagocytic lymphohistiocytosis.
 Click on the link to go to OMIM and review these resources.